Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Why use a toxic air freshener when you can use fresh herbs to perk up your space?

-Those fake scent sprays and Glade-like products often contain harmful chemicals like phthalates and dichlorobenzene.
+Fake scent sprays and Glade-like products often contain harmful chemicals like phthalates and dichlorobenzene (some call these forever-chemicals because of how these leach onto you for seemingly forever).

 Air quality is an important factor in your home’s environment.